MaxPayne5100/WeatherAnalyzer/README.md

 # WeatherAnalyzer
 This project is created for weather forecast analyzing using OpenWeather API to obtain weather forecast data in Lviv for 5 days with at intervals of 3 hours.
-Gui was made with the usage of Tkinter.The program is tested on the following operating systems: Windows 10, Ubuntu 20.04.
+Gui was made with the usage of Tkinter.
+The program is tested on the following operating systems: Windows 10, Ubuntu 20.04.

-#### Tasks
+### Tasks
 * Find the average temperature for each day.
 * For each day to find time with the maximum humidity.
 * Find the warmest and coldest days.